Azure/azure-quickstart-templates/sas-viya/README.md

 You can click the "Deploy to Azure" button at the beginning of this document or follow the instructions for a command-line deployment using the scripts in the root of this repository.

 The deployment takes between 1 and 4 hours, depending on the quantity of software licensed.

+<a name="deployment-details"></a>

+## Additional Deployment Details
+The *vmuser* host operating system account is created during deployment.
+Use this account to log in via SSH to any of the machines.

+The *sasadmin* and *sasuser* SAS Viya user accounts are also created during deployment.
+These accounts exist in LDAP, and are the default user accounts for logging into SAS Viya.
+You cannot directly log onto the host operating system with these accounts.

 <a name="Post-Deployment"></a>
 ## Optional Post-Deployment